FlipsideCrypto/ethereum-models/models/doc_descriptions/contracts/eth_contracts_table_doc.md

 {% docs eth_contracts_table_doc %}

-This table contains contract details for contracts deployed on the Ethereum blockchain.
+[BETA TABLE] - This table contains contract details for contracts deployed on the Ethereum blockchain.

 {% enddocs %}